microsoft/vscode-go/README.md

 [![Join the chat at https://gitter.im/Microsoft/vscode-go](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Microsoft/vscode-go?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/Microsoft/vscode-go.svg?branch=master)](https://travis-ci.org/Microsoft/vscode-go)

-**Important Note: If you have recently upgraded to Go 1.8 or Go 1.9, you may need to run `gocode close` in your terminal and rebuild `gocode` to ensure Go completion lists continue to work correctly.
-See https://github.com/Microsoft/vscode-go/issues/441.**

 Read the [Release Notes](https://github.com/Microsoft/vscode-go/wiki/Release-Notes) to know what has changed over the last few versions of this extension

 This extension adds rich language support for the Go language to VS Code, including: